 Cautionary statement regarding forward looking statements This Annual report contains forward looking statements that are based on current expectations or beliefs, as well as assumptions about future events.
 These forward looking statements can be identified by the fact that they do not relate only to historical or current facts.
-Forward looking statements often use words such as Inticipate', 'target,' expect', 'estimate', 'intend', 'plan', 'goal', 'believe', 'will', 'may', 'should', 'would', 'could' or other words of similar meaning.
-Undue reliance should not be placed on any such statements because, by their varure, they are subject to known and unknown risks and uncertainties and can be affected by other factors that could cause actual results, and Cable & Wireless Communications' plans and objectives, to differ materially from those expressed or implied in the forward looking statements.
+Forward looking statements oten use words such as "anticipate", 'target', 'expect', 'estimate', 'intend', 'plan', 'goal', 'believe', 'will', 'may', 'should', 'would', 'would' or other words of similar meaning.
+Undur efficience should not be placed on any such statements because, by their very nature, they are subject to known and unknown risks and uncertainties and can be affected by other factors that could cause actual results, and Cable & Wireless Communications' plans and objectives, to differ materially from those expressed or implied in the forward looking statements.
 Furthermore, nothing in this Annual report should be construed as a profit forecast.
 There are several factors which could cause actual results to differ materially from those expressed or implied in forward looking statements.
-Among the factors are changes in the jobal, political, economic, business, competitive, market and regulatory forces, future exchange and the rest rates, changes in tar rates and future business combinations or disposals.
-Summaries of the potential risk faced by Gele & Wireless rates and future business combinations or disposals.
+Summaries of the potential risks faced by Cable, BWireless combinet, business, competitive, market and regulatory forces, future exchange and interest rates, changes in ta are and future business combinations or disposals.
+Summaries of the potential risks faced by Cable & Wireless nges in tax rates and future business combinations or disposals.
 Summaries of the potential risks faced by Cable & Wireless Communications are set out on pages 31 to 33.